markbirbeck/mdl-liquid-layout/README.md

 ## Dependencies

-This layout requires a CSS file called `main.css`.
+The default behaviour for this layout is to use a CSS file called `main.css`, although this can be overridden as described below.

 ## Overrides